 Education has many benefits to the individuals involved and to society at large.
 The health effects of education can be large and the education of women can significantly reduce child mortality rates.
 However, education charities are unlikely to be as cost effective as some other interventions.

-Education charities in developing countries aim to increase the time that children (or adults) spend in education institutions and the quality of teaching that the children receive by building schools, tutoring outside the classroom, improving literacy, incentivizing attendance, and providing supplies and technology.
+Education charities in developing countries typically aim to increase the time that children spend in education institutions and the quality of teaching that the children receive by building schools, tutoring outside the classroom, improving literacy, incentivizing attendance, and providing supplies and technology.

 Types of Education Interventions